Adrienne J Bentsen , MA, LMFT (she/her)

 Location:

-769 Congress Street, Portland, ME 04101 –Meetings are in-person ONLY, there will not be a telecommunication option.
+Portland, ME - address to be shared at enrollment.
 The location has free, off-street parking and the space is on the 2nd floor.
-Unfortunately, it does not have ADA accessibility (no elevator).
+It does not have ADA accessibility (no elevator).

 Cost: